hmarr/hack-stack/README.md

 ## Web emulator for the Hack computer

+You can try the emulator online out by visiting [hmarr.github.io/hack-stack](https://hmarr.github.io/hack-stack).

-To run the web emulator, you'll need to have [Node.js](https://nodejs.org/en/), the [Rust toolchain](https://www.rust-lang.org/tools/install), and [wasm-pack](https://rustwasm.github.io/wasm-pack/) installed.
+To run the web emulator yourself, you'll need to have [Node.js](https://nodejs.org/en/), the [Rust toolchain](https://www.rust-lang.org/tools/install), and [wasm-pack](https://rustwasm.github.io/wasm-pack/) installed.
 Then you can run the following commands to build and run the web emulator:

 ```sh
 cd hack-web